Partners In Health: Russia

 A patient living with MDR-TB receives care in Russia.

 Partners In Health's work in Russia has a narrower medical focus over a vastly wider geographical area than any of its other projects.
 From a base in the region of Tomsk Oblast, Siberia, PIH has been working since 1998, in collaboration with the Russian Ministry of Health, to combat one of the world's worst epidemics of drug-resistant tuberculosis (MDR-TB).
 As of 2014, 39,000 Russians had the disease.
 In partnership with the Division of Social Medicine and Health Inequalities (DSMHI) at the Brigham and Women's Hospital, PIH has focused on improving clinical services for MDR-TB patients in Tomsk while undertaking training and research to catalyze change in treatment of MDR-TB across the entire Russian Federation.

 Partners In Health began working with local clinicians to improve treatment of MDR-TB in Tomsk in 1998.
 The joint effort got a major boost in 2004, when a five-year, $10.8 million grant was secured from the Global Fund to Fight AIDS, Tuberculosis and Malaria for efforts to improve prevention, diagnosis and treatment of TB and MDR-TB.
 Key components of the clinical effort include improving diagnostics in order to detect cases earlier, developing a comprehensive strategy to promote adherence among patients, improving infection control in hospitals and clinics and decreasing transmission of TB to HIV-positive patients.
 Work in Tomsk also encompasses health education for the public and clinical and program management training for medical personnel in Tomsk.

 Partners In Health operates in two other regions in Russia, Voronezh Oblast and Karelia, where technical assistance is provided to regional tuberculosis services.

 Community Health Workers in Lesotho receive monthly trainings.

 Lesotho

-Bo-Mphato Litšebeletsong tsa Bophelo/Partners In Health in Lesotho was PIH's second project in Africa and the first in a country with extremely high prevalence of HIV.
 Approximately one quarter of Lesotho's adult population is HIV-positive and life expectancy in the country is 55 years for women and 52 for men.
+In 2024, Selibe Mochoboroane Mochoboroane, then Lesotho's Minister of Health, said that Lesotho had the second highest incidence of tuberculosis in the world.
+In 2022, over 15,000 people contracted tuberculosis in Lesotho, and approximately 14 percent of those patients died of the disease.

-In addition, the Basotho people are being ravaged by a tuberculosis epidemic.
-Lesotho's TB rate is among the highest in the world, and TB spreads rapidly and is particularly deadly where many people's immune systems are weakened by HIV.
-The PIH project in Lesotho was launched in 2006 following an invitation from the Lesotho's Ministry of Health and consultation with the Clinton HIV/AIDS Initiative (CHAI, now known as the Clinton Health Access Initiative) about where to replicate that model elsewhere in Africa.
+The PIH project in Lesotho was launched in 2006 following an invitation from the Lesotho's Ministry of Health.
+The programs and projects are known as Bo-Mphato Litšebeletsong tsa Bophelo and include Botšabelo Hospital, a specialist tuberculosis hospital, and programs focused on mental and maternal health.